 In extremely cold, snowy and windy conditions, your safest option is to stay indoors.
 But if you do head outside, take precautions to avoid frostbite and hypothermia.

-First, put off any unnecessary trips outdoors until the weather is more moderate, says Edward Ward, MD, MPH, an emergency medicine specialist at Rush University Medical Center.
+First, put off any unnecessary trips outdoors until the weather is more moderate.

 Subzero temperatures can freeze exposed skin and underlying tissue, and frostbite can occur within minutes, before you may realize it.
 Also, the very young and old, and those with cardiac conditions, need to be especially careful to avoid hypothermia, which occurs when your core body temperature drops below 95 degrees.
-If you must go out, Ward offers the following tips to prevent hypothermia and frostbite:
+If you must go out, consider the following tips to prevent hypothermia and frostbite:

 - Wear multiple layers of loose, warm clothing.
 In addition to keeping you warm, additional layers allow you to remove clothing that gets wet.

 - Pay special attention to keeping head, hands, ears and feet warm and dry.
 Keeping your head warm helps your body retain heat, and fingers, toes and ears are the most vulnerable to frostbite.

 - Choose boots that will keep your feet both warm and dry and a hat that covers your ears as well as the top of your head.

 - Don’t text or use your phone outdoors in very cold temperatures or snow; and don’t choose gloves that have “half fingers” or are thin enough for texting.

 - Get out of the cold immediately if you feel numbness or stinging on your skin or in your fingers or feet.

 - Likewise, get out of the cold if you begin shivering to avoid hypothermia.
 Once hypothermia sets in, symptoms include persistent shivering, stiff muscles and impaired physical coordination and may involve confusion or irritability.